 - Verify the workstation meets the computer requirements.
 If you are wanting to install Open Dental on a tablet, or if the workstation will be used as a Kiosk, take a look at our manual for some additional considerations.

 - Connect the workstation to your office network.

 - Ensure the user has server access credentials saved.
 When you navigate to the server and click to open the OpenDentImages folder, you should be able to go straight in.
-If you’re prompted to enter the username & password for the server, put that in, then be sure to check the box for “remember credentials” so the credentials are saved.
+If you’re prompted to enter the username & password for the server, enter that, then be sure to check the box for “remember credentials” so the credentials are saved.
 Have them provide you with the name of the server computer.
 You can also do this yourself later (see step 1 below) as long as you know which machine to log into.

 - If the new workstation will need to take x-rays, does the imaging software need to be installed locally or is it accessed via the server?
-If local installation is needed, it’s best to have that done before installing Open Dental so images can be taken as soon as Open Dental is installed.
+If a local installation is needed, it’s best to have that done before installing Open Dental so images can be taken as soon as Open Dental is installed.

 - If the workstation will be used to send claims, does the software need to be installed locally or is it accessed via the server?
-If local installation is needed, it’s best to have that done before installing Open Dental.
+If a local installation is needed, it’s best to have that done before installing Open Dental.

 Next, follow these 6 steps to install Open Dental on a new workstation:

 - If there are other workstations connected to Open Dental, log into one of them (not the server).
 Go to File, Choose Database, and copy down the Server Name and Database name.

 If this is the first workstation you’re installing Open Dental on, take these steps: